whyrusleeping/hellabot/README.md

 Hellabot is able to restart without dropping its connection to the server (on Linux machines) by passing the TCP connection through a UNIX domain socket.
-This allows you to update triggers and other addons without actually logging your bot out of the IRC, avoiding the loss of op status and spamming the channel with constant join/part messages.
+This allows you to update triggers and other add-ons without actually logging your bot out of the IRC, avoiding the loss of op status and spamming the channel with constant join/part messages.
 To do this, simply run the program again with the same nick and without killing the first program (different nicks wont reuse